With so many options available, it can be hard to find the right retirement plan. That's why we've made it…

 In addition, if held to maturity, there is little risk from market fluctuations since the returns are guaranteed by life insurance companies that back these plans.

-As mentioned above, longer tenures also help insurance companies manage their risks better by ensuring that they have sufficient time to build up their reserves for paying out claims when the time comes.
+As mentioned above, endowment plan with long maturity also help insurance companies manage their risks better by ensuring that they have sufficient time to build up their reserves for paying out claims when the time comes.

 So you’re wondering about the ideal term for your Savings Plan?